Most people do not like cold weather. After all, it conjures up images of howling winds, sleet, icy roads, and the flu or a bad head cold.

 What Do the Results Mean?

-After your doctor gives you the results of the cold agglutinins test, she will discuss a treatment plan with you, depending on what the test revealed.
-She may want you to have more tests, based on the results.
+After your doctor gives you the results of the cold agglutinins test, they will discuss a treatment plan with you, depending on what the test revealed.
+They may want you to have more tests, based on the results.

 One step you can take to help ease some of the symptoms is to avoid lowering your body temperature.
 For example: